 Visiting students are fully integrated into the life of the college: students wear the traditional gowns, live in Pembroke College rooms, dine in hall, and have access to the full range of extracurricular clubs and societies.

 One of the 38 colleges that constitute Oxford University, Pembroke College was founded in 1624 and is named for William Herbert, third Earl of Pembroke (1580-1630).
-It has an undergraduate population of about 400 students and admits approximately 30 visiting students each year.
-Notable Pembrokians include JRR Tolkien, who was a Fellow and Professor and Anglo-Saxon at Pembroke; the famed lexicographer Dr. Samuel Johnson; James Smithson, whose bequest led to the foundation of the Smithsonian Institute; and Senator J William Fulbright, who established the Fulbright Program for the international educational exchange for scholars, educators, graduate students and professionals.
+Notable Pembrokians include JRR Tolkien, who was a Fellow and Professor and Anglo-Saxon at Pembroke; the famed lexicographer Dr. Samuel Johnson; James Smithson, whose bequest led to the foundation of the Smithsonian Institute; and Senator J. William Fulbright, who established the Fulbright Program for the international educational exchange for scholars, educators, graduate students, and professionals.

 For more information about the Pembroke Program, contact the International Office.